Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 • Non-cash compensation such as stock options (whether or not performance-based).

-Under what conditions must benefits be offered to H-1B workers employed by multinational firms?
+Under what conditions must employers offer benefits to H-1B workers employed by multinational firms?

-For an H-1B worker placed in the US for 90 or fewer continuous days, no benefits need to be offered if the H-1B worker remains on the home country payroll and continues to receive home country benefits without interruption.
-The H-1B employer must treat its US workers in the same manner when they are employed outside the United States.
+For an H-1B worker placed in the US for 90 or fewer continuous days, employers need offer no benefits if they remain on home country payroll and receive home country benefits without interruption.
+The employer must treat US workers in the same manner if they are working abroad.

-H-1B workers placed in the United States for more than 90 continuous days must meet the above conditions and also receive the home country benefits that are equivalent to those offered by the firm to its similarly employed US workers.
+H-1B workers placed in the US more than 90 continuous days must meet the above conditions.
+The employer must also pay them home country benefits equivalent to those the employer offers to similarly employed US workers.